Imashi79/Hr-analytics-dashboard-PowerBI/README.md

 ---

-## 🚀 Getting Started

-1. Clone the repository or download the `.pbix` file
-2. Open the file in **Power BI Desktop**
-3. Refresh the data to explore the visuals and interactions

----

 ## ☁️ Published Report

 This dashboard has also been published to the **Power BI Service** for online sharing and collaboration.